Wilderness Salkantay Trek & Short Inca Trail to Machu Picchu 5 Days

 DAY 4: – OLLANTAYTAMBO – KM 104– WIÑAY WAYNA – SUN GATE – MACHU PICCHU

-Walking up fresh after a night of full relaxation, we will be making our way to the Ollantaytambo Train station where we will board the train to KM 104.
+Waking up fresh after a night of full relaxation, we will be making our way to the Ollantaytambo Train station where we will board the train that departs at 6:10 to KM 104.
 After an hour train ride, we will be starting our trek and passing through the first checkpoint at the elevation of 2,100/6,927ft.

-After showing our passports and permits at the first checkpoint, we will begin a moderate climb for 3 hours to the archaeological site of Wiñay Wayna at 2,650m/8747ft.
+After showing our passports and permits at the first checkpoint, we will begin a moderate climb for 3 hours to the archeological site of Wiñay Wayna at 2,650m/8747ft.
 Here you will get to experience the stunning view of Urubamba Canyon, with this archeological site perched on the steep canyon wall as if floating in space.
 After enjoying this beautiful sight, we will continue towards Sun Gate, following in the footsteps of the Inca.
-We will encounter our first glimpse of the spectacular view of Machu Picchu.
+We will encounter our first glimpse of the spectacular view of Machu Picchu from the Sun Gate!
 You will have amazing views and many opportunities to take pictures the whole way from the Sun Gate to Machu Picchu.
 Entering the citadel, you will have more time to take photos of this UNESCO World Heritage Site in the afternoon light.
 As tourists leave for the day, you will be able to take photos without crowds in the way.
-Afterwards, we will make our way to the shuttle bus to Aguas Calientes, where we will spend the night at our hotel.
+Afterwards, we will take the shuttle bus to Aguas Calientes, where we will spend the night at our hotel.

 - Difficulty: Moderate